 A visit to a cabane a sucre or sugar shack in Quebec, Canada, in early spring is one of my favorite food experiences in the world.
 Traditionally it is a celebration of the sap harvest from the maple trees, which is used to make maple syrup.
 There's an enormous meal comprised mainly of pork in various incarnations and traditional Quebecois recipes, accompanied by jugs of maple syrup, followed by drinking, music and line dancing.

 My best food experience is the one I can get back home in Cantal in the countryside of Auvergne, France, at a very particular period at the end of spring and beginning of summer, when the family garden is at its peak.

-I love eating the produce of Jeju Island, a big island located in Southeast Korea.
+I love eating the produce of Jeju Island, a big island located in the southeastern part of South Korea.